BlockNotes-4515/ANIST-Research-Internship/README.md

 ## Primary Objectives

-* Develop a real-time radiation monitoring system
+* Develop a real-time radiation monitoring system capable of collecting and processing environmental radiation data efficiently.
-* Integrate GPS-enabled geospatial tracking
+* Integrate GPS-enabled geospatial tracking to associate radiation measurements with precise geographical locations.
-* Visualize radiation levels through heatmaps
+* Visualize radiation intensity and distribution using interactive heatmaps and mapping interfaces.
-* Build an intelligent environmental monitoring prototype
+* Build an intelligent environmental monitoring prototype for smart radiation analysis and safety assessment.

 ## Secondary Objectives

-* Enhance radiation awareness and safety
+* Enhance radiation awareness and environmental safety through intelligent monitoring and analysis systems.
-* Improve portability and accessibility
+* Improve portability and accessibility by developing a compact and user-friendly monitoring prototype.
-* Explore AI integration in nuclear applications
+* Explore the integration of AI technologies in nuclear science and radiation-based applications.
-* Create scalable monitoring architecture
+* Create a scalable system architecture capable of supporting future advancements and smart monitoring solutions.

 ---